bmann/bmcgarden/_notes/Cloudron.md

 ## Apps
 The [Cloudron store lists all the apps they support](https://www.cloudron.io/store/index.html).
 It uses [[Docker]] images to package apps, but then runs centrally managed services like database, redis, files, email, etc.

-There are many "open source clones" of various commercial services:
+There are many "open source clones" of various commercial services.
+Listing them this way may help people find apps that are new to them or figure out what to look for to meet the needs that they have:

 * Dropbox: use Nextcloud for file syncing and sharing.
 * Google Email & Calendar: SoGo or Nextcloud both have webmail that can sync contacts and calendars